datastax/zdm-proxy/migration/README.md

 ## Migrating Schema

 Our script uses GoCQL to pull schema information from the source cluster.
 We then build and run queries to create identical tables on the Astra cluster.
+If the table does not meet Astra database limits, the migration service will exit.
 The pseudocode is shown below:

     func createTable(table *gocql.TableMetadata) error {
       ...
       query := fmt.Sprintf("CREATE TABLE %s.%s (", keyspace, table.Name)
       // for each column, add column name and type to the query
-      // for each partition key, add column name to the query
+      // for each partition key, add column name to the query query += ");"
-      // add the compaction factor of the table to the query query += ");"
       err := destSession.Query(query).Exec()
       if err != nil {